Ryzon3/mirage-script/QUICKSTART.md

 Add a comment near the top (optional) reminding the model what the verbs mean:

 ```
 # Interpret `note with` as an explanatory aside.
-Use emit_output to share it.
-# Interpret `show X` as printing a memory or idea named X.
+# Treat `show X` as: emit the stored value X exactly once via emit_output.
 ```

 Run it: